25 Amazing Things To Do In Lake Louise

 There is no image more iconic of the Canadian Rockies or Canada for that matter than Moraine Lake.
 The alpine lake is a wild turquoise blue fed by glacier melt and set with a backdrop of the Ten Peaks.
 This pristine piece of wilderness draws in millions of visitors a year and once graced Canada’s twenty-dollar bill.

 It’s hard to find a more majestic and awe-inspiring place in the world.
-If you are already at Lake Louise, you may try and see Moraine Lake.
-From Moraine Lake, you can enjoy more hiking, canoeing, or doing nothing at all.
-It’s one of the top things to do in Lake Louise as coming in from the village is the only way you can access the 11 km Moraine Lake Road.
+If you are already at Lake Louise, you should combine your visit to Moraine Lake.
+From Moraine Lake, you can enjoy more hiking, canoeing, or do nothing at all but take in the view.

 Beware, in the peak summer, Moraine Lake is a congested area, and you must take a shuttle or find another way to get to Moraine Lake.
-However, it is the best time to visit Moraine Lake.
-Read our full guide to visiting Moraine Lake from Lake Louise below.
+The good news is that the Parks Canada shuttles take visitors to both Moraine Lake and Lake Louise in the same day, and nearly every tour option includes both as a stop as well.

 Hike to Moraine Lake